 Vulvar and vaginal dryness are a common, yet ‘silent’ problem because many women feel embarrassed to talk about it with their partners, friends and even doctors.
-It can have a really negative impact on quality of life, yet only a quarter of women seek treatment.
+It can have a really negative impact on quality of life, yet only 25% of women seek help to manage their symptoms.

 Over half of women aged between 51 and 60 experience vulvar & vaginal dryness, leading to pain, irritation and burning.
 While it’s more common in older women, younger women aren’t immune.
 Around 17% of women aged 18-50 experience issues, even before menopause.

-The changes associated with aging is the main cause, but feminine sprays and harsh soaps, swimming pool & hot tub chemicals, detergents, and some medications can also lead to vaginal dryness.
+The hormonal changes associated with aging—in general, a decline in estrogen levels—is the main cause, but feminine sprays and harsh soaps, swimming pool & hot tub chemicals, detergents, and some medications can also lead to vaginal dryness.
 It may also be problematic during sexual intercourse, resulting in pain along with intimacy issues.

 A normal, healthy vagina: